elds2021/stummelnet/README.md

-# StummelNet: Cigarette Butt Classification Model
+## StummelNet: Cigarette Butt Classification Model

-## Overview

 StummelNet is a CNN Machine Learning model specialized in detecting cigarette butts in images.
 Developed using TensorFlow and Keras, this model employs Transfer Learning and Fine Tuning techniques to provide a robust and balanced performance.
 The model has been meticulously optimized and evaluated using a variety of metrics and has shown promising results in identifying cigarette butts in images, contributing to waste management and environmental awareness initiatives.